wilsonae/GetData_Assignment/README.md

 train_data <- tbl_df(read.table("./UCI HAR Dataset/train/x_train.txt"))   # finally, read in the train_data
 ```

-Repeat the above by reading in the three files of the test data that is held in the subfolder *test*.
+Repeat the above for the test data that is held in the subfolder *test* by reading in the three test files.
 ```
 # Repeat the process for the test data set
 test_labels <- tbl_df(read.table("./UCI HAR Dataset/test/y_test.txt",col.names="act_id"))   # test_labels first, naming the column "act_id"